Baptism Frequently Asked Questions

-Baptism illustrates the death, burial, and resurrection of Jesus Christ, and it signifies a believer's new life in Him.
+Baptism is publicly identifying with the death, burial, and resurrection of Jesus Christ, and it signifies a believer's new life in Christ.

 - "Christ died for our sins, just as the Scriptures said.
 He was buried, and He was raised from the dead on the third day, just as the Scriptures said."
 1 Corinthians 15:3-4

 - "For you were buried with Christ when you were baptized.
 And with Him you were raised to new life because you trusted the mighty power of God, who raised Christ from the dead."
 Colossians 2:12

 The thing is, baptism doesn't make you a believer - it shows that you already believe.
 Baptism does not "save" you, only your faith in Christ does that.
 Baptism is like a wedding ring - it's the outward symbol of the commitment you've made in your heart, and it represents the most important relationship in your life is with the Lord Jesus Christ.

 - "When someone becomes a Christian he becomes a brand new person inside.
 The old life has passed away and a new life has begun!"
 2 Corinthians 5:17

 - "For it is by grace you have been saved, through faith.
 It is the gift of God - not by works, so that no one can boast." — Ephesians 2:8,9

 Baptism in the Bible was by immersion.
 The word "baptize" means "to dip under water."
 The Greek word baptize means "to immerse or dip/dunk under water."
 According to Romans 6:4, baptism clearly symbolizes Christ's death, burial, and resurrection.